CodingEffort/game-off-2012/Content.md

 #.
 "BottomTop": Chases the top of the screen starting from its current position.
 Recommended starting position: (from 50 to SCREEN_W-50, SCREEN_H+50)

 #.
-"PatrolHorizontal": Starts from the top of the screen, goes to a certain y position, then patrols left/right.
+"PatrolHorizontalStartLeft": Starts from the top of the screen, goes to a certain y position, then patrols left/right.
 Recommended starting position: (from 50 to SCREEN_W-50, -50)

 #.
-"ZigZag": Starts from the top of the screen, goes to a certain y position, then patrols left/right while going up/down.
+"PatrolHorizontalStartRight": Starts from the top of the screen, goes to a certain y position, then patrols right/left.
 Recommended starting position: (from 50 to SCREEN_W-50, -50)

 #.
+"ZigZagStartLeft": Starts from the top of the screen, goes to a certain y position, then patrols left/right while going up/down.
+Recommended starting position: (from 50 to SCREEN_W-50, -50)

+#.
+"ZigZagStartRight": Starts from the top of the screen, goes to a certain y position, then patrols right/left while going up/down.
+Recommended starting position: (from 50 to SCREEN_W-50, -50)

+#.
+"CircleStartLeft": Starts from the top of the screen, goes to a certain y position, then patrols in a circle-like fashion, counter-clockwise.
+Recommended starting position: (from 50 to SCREEN_W-50, -50)

-"Circle": Starts from the top of the screen, goes to a certain y position, then patrols in a circle-like fashion.
+#.
+"CircleStartRight": Starts from the top of the screen, goes to a certain y position, then patrols in a circle-like fashion, clockwise.
 Recommended starting position: (from 50 to SCREEN_W-50, -50)